Introduction to AutoAWQ

 Technical Architecture and Implementation

 AutoAWQ is built with a modular architecture that allows for easy integration and extension.
-The codebase consists of 125 files and over 14,423 lines of code, organized into 34 directories.
-This structure facilitates maintainability and scalability, making it suitable for both small and large projects.
+The codebase is organized into multiple directories, facilitating maintainability and scalability, making it suitable for both small and large projects.

 The core components include: